 What Researchers Say About the Treatment and the Management of Juvenile Dermatomyositis (JDM)

 The diagnosis of Juvenile Dermatomyositis raises a lot of questions.
-Patients and families wonder, how do I know what is the best treatment plan?
+Patients and families wonder, “how do I know the best treatment plan?”

 A treatment plan is based on many factors, including the severity and expression of the JDM.
 Each case is different, and the symptoms can change over time.
 Some patients suffer more skin rashes, and others suffer from more muscle weakness.
 Physicians create treatment plans to address individual needs, but all plans are designed to provide the greatest benefit to the patient and minimize side effects.

-The panel of physicians also created a consensus treatment plan for 2-months after initial treatment.
+The panel of physicians also created a consensus treatment plan for patients two-months after initial treatment.

-This a follow up paper to the original, intended to describe consensus treatment plans for the same group of patients with moderate JDM beyond the first 2 months of treatment.
-Given the critical role of steroids in the treatment of JDM, one of the key components of this work was consensus on a tapering regimen for steroids, balancing the risk of inadequately treating the JDM and the risk of side effects.
-This tapering was modified depending on whether patients were improved, unchanged or worse.
-Some additional consensus was reached on further follow up and investigations and is reported in this paper.
+This is a follow-up paper to the original, intended to describe consensus treatment plans for the same group of patients with moderate JDM beyond the first two months of treatment.
+Given the critical role of steroids in treating JDM, one of the key components of this work was consensus on a tapering regimen for steroids, balancing the risk of inadequately treating the JDM and the risk of side effects.
+This tapering was modified depending on whether the patient’s conditions was improved, unchanged, or worse.
+Some additional consensus was reached on further follow-up and investigations and is reported in this paper.

-2. Patients with JDM that have improved symptoms of muscle weakness but have a continued skin rash.
+2. Patients with JDM who have improved symptoms of muscle weakness but have a continued skin rash.

 Following initial treatment, some JDM patients get much better.
-For example, some patients muscle weakness disappears.
-However, some symptoms persist, in particular, a skin component of the disease.
+For example, some patients’ muscle weakness disappears; however, some symptoms persist, particularly a skin component of the disease.
 This subset of patients often requires changes to their treatment to improve their rash (Figure 2).
-For patients that met the criteria, the panel of physicians agreed on three, possible treatment plans (Figure 2).
+For patients who met the criteria, the panel of physicians agreed on three possible treatment plans (Figure 2).

-Some patients with JDM have a significant skin rash, but no significant weakness, or muscle inflammation.
-Some physicians think that this group of patients can be treated differently than those children with apparent muscle involvement (like weakness, or abnormal tests like biopsy or MRI).
-The panel of JDM experts considered this subtype of JDM patients and developed consensus treatment plans and published their findings (Figure 3).
+Some patients with JDM have a significant skin rash, but no significant weakness or muscle inflammation.
+Some physicians think this group of patients can be treated differently than those children with apparent muscle involvement (like weakness or abnormal tests like biopsy or MRI).
+The panel of JDM experts considered this subtype of JDM patients, developed consensus treatment plans, and published their findings (Figure 3).

-The treatment plans recommended in this publication had a number of options, depending on diagnosis and severity of disease.
-Specific plans are to be chosen based on the judgment of the treating physician.
+The treatment plans recommended in this publication had a number of options, depending on the diagnosis and severity of the disease.
+Specific plans are to be chosen based on the the treating physician’s judgement.

 4. European experience in management of JDM.

-Since these recommendations were completed by and for European patient populations, it is not known if the standards can work in North America.
+Since these recommendations were completed by and for European patient populations, it is still being determined whether the standards can work in North America.